suborbital/docs/website/docs/how-to/using-api.md

 #### `suborbital.admin.getToken`

-**Description**: Retrieves an authentication token for the given function, typically used to authenticate calls to the Builder API.
+**Description**: Retrieves an authentication token for the given extension, typically used to authenticate calls to the Builder API.
 **Args:** An object containing `environment`, `userId`, `namespace`, `fnName`.
 **Result:** A string containing the token used for authorization.

 #### `suborbital.admin.getFunctions`

-**Description:** Returns a list of available functions for the given user in the given namespace.
+**Description:** Returns a list of available extensions for the given user in the given namespace.
 **Args:** An object containing `userId`, `namespace`.
 **Result:**